shamilton1/prc/registers/control_reg.md

 internal precision can be manually set to (Input_Width + Output_Width +
 log2(Output_Width)).
 This reduces OQEIP to a half LSB (the phase is calculated to full precision regardless of the magnitude input vector).

+# Phase Signals
+The s_axis_phase_tdata Phase operand is PHASE_IN.
+The m_axis_dout_tdata phase
+output is called PHASE_OUT.
+The phase signals are always represented using a fixed-point twos complement number with an integer width of 3 bits.
+As with the data signals the integer width is fixed and any remaining bits are used for the fractional portion of the number.
+The Phase Signals require an increased integer width to accommodate the increased range of values they must represent when the Phase Format is set to Radians.

+In 2Q8, or Fix11_7, format values, +Pi and -Pi are:
+  “01100100100” => 011.00100100 => +3.14
+  “10011011100” => 100.11011100 => - 3.14
+When Phase Format is set to Scaled Radians PHASE_IN must be in the range: